Mottingham

 Bringing residents of all ages and backgrounds together

-Local consultations showed that Mottingham residents had a sense of community pride, and the partnership wanted to build on this, creating opportunities for people to get together locally.
-The partnership sought to attract a wider range of people, opening existing projects to more residents and organising new activities to appeal to a range of interests.
+Local consultations showed that Mottingham residents had a strong sense of community pride, and the partnership wanted to build on this, creating opportunities for people to get together and connect with their neighbours.

 Big Local funding was invested in the installation of light sockets and procurement of lights, enabling the first annual local Christmas light-up.
 Special guests switched the lights on, attracting hundreds of people each year.
 Partnership members felt this event was popular with the community (though residents weren’t always aware the events were funded by Big Local) and strengthened the partnership’s relationships with local organisations.

-Mid-way through Big Local, the partnership supported a community arts charity to deliver Mottingham Silks, an arts project aimed at bringing residents together and increasing community pride.
-The project was delivered with a local church, and residents produced silk flags inspired by themes that were important to the community.
+Mid-way through Big Local, the Mottingham partnership supported a community arts charity to deliver Mottingham Silks, an arts project aimed at bringing residents together and increasing community pride.
+The project was delivered with a local church and saw local artists teaching workshops on silk painting.

 Engaging the community through coastal visits